NicolasPicavet/angular-experiment/README.md

 - [angular-cli](https://www.npmjs.com/package/angular-cli)
 - [webpack](https://webpack.js.org/)

-## How to reproduce test code
+## How to reproduce the test code

 `ng new angular-experiment` or git clone this repo

 ## Experiments

-There are severals bundles built during compilation :
+There are several bundles built during compilation:

-* _polyfills.bundle.js_ : browser compatibility
+* _polyfills.bundle.js_: browser compatibility
-* _styles.bundle.js_ : stylesheets
+* _styles.bundle.js_: stylesheets
-* _main.bundle.js_ : application
+* _main.bundle.js_: application
-* _vendor.bundle.js_ : Angular librairies
+* _vendor.bundle.js_: Angular librairies
-* _inline.bundle.js_ : Webpack loader utilities
+* _inline.bundle.js_: Webpack loader utilities

-To simplify the comparaison we will be talking only about the _main_ and _vendor_ bundles here.
+To simplify the comparison we will be dealing only with the _main_ and _vendor_ bundles here.

 ### Developement compilation

 `ng serve`

-Command from Angular-cli allowing to start a webserver containing developed application, default http://localhost:4200/.
+Command from _angular-cli_ allowing to start a webserver containing the developed application, default http://localhost:4200/.

 ```
 Generated